massdriver-cloud/provisioner-helm/README.md

 ## Inputs

 Helm accepts inputs via YAML formatted files, the primary one being [values.yaml](https://helm.sh/docs/chart_template_guide/values_files/), though additional files can be specified.
-To adhere to this standard, this provisioner will convert the `params.json` and `connections.json` files into YAML format before passing them to Helm.
+To adhere to this standard, this provisioner will convert the `params.json`, `connections.json`, `envs.json` and `secrets.json` files into YAML format before passing them to Helm.

-If modifications to params or connections are required to fit the predefined values of a helm chart, this provisioner supports JQ templates for restructuring both the `params.json` and `connections.json` files before they are converted to YAML.
-These JQ template files should exist in the base directory of the helm chart and be named `params.jq` and `connections.jq`, respectively.
-The format of these files should be a JQ template which accepts the `params.json` and `connections.json` files as inputs and restructures them according to the JQ template.
-These files aren't required by the provisioner so if either of them is missing the corresponding JSON file will be left unmodified.
+If modifications to params, connections, envs or secrets are required to fit the predefined values of a helm chart, this provisioner supports JQ templates for restructuring the original JSON files before they are converted to YAML.
+These JQ template files should exist in the base directory of the helm chart and be named `params.jq`, `connections.jq`, `envs.jq` and `secrets.jq`.
+The format of these files should be a JQ template which accepts the `params.json`, `connections.json`, `envs.json` and `secrets.json` files as inputs and restructures them according to the JQ template.
+These files aren't required by the provisioner so if any of them is missing the corresponding JSON file will be left unmodified before being converted to YAML, with the exception of `envs.json` and `secrets.json` which will be nested under a top level `envs` key and `secrets` key, respectively.

 To demonstrate, let's say there is a Helm bundle with some configuration values and a dependency on a Postgres database.
 The `values.yaml` file would be something like this: